 Overnight visitors are not allowed.
 All visitors must vacate the facility by the close of posted visiting hours.
 This policy will be strictly enforced, and residents violating any part of this policy are subject to visitation pathways.
-Repeated violations will result in escalated pathways, including, but not limited to, loss of visitation privileges and/ or dismissal from the College.
-All policies related to visitation apply whether a desk attendant, Resident

-Assistant or Public Safety is present or not.
+Repeated violations will result in escalated pathways, including, but not limited to, loss of visitation privileges and/or dismissal from the College.
+All policies related to visitation apply whether a desk attendant, Resident Assistant, or Public Safety is present or not.
 Information regarding visitation hours is provided below.
-Please refer to Appendix 1.4 for pathways related to violation of this policy.
+Please review the Student Code of Conduct to see pathways related to violation of this policy.